SeuMscGzy/px4_flight_visual_servo_control/README.md

    ---Flight status determination: In the px4ctrl package.
 Thanks for the open source project 'Fast-Drone-250' of Fei Gao's team.

    ---Positioning from the Motion Capture System: In the motion_cap_to_odom package.

+**Note:** You do **not** need to use all features of this repository.
+Each functional package is designed to be independently buildable and usable.
+Feel free to pick and compile only the packages you need for your application.